Skip to main content

 Luis V - Design Engineer

-I design and I build — and the line between the two stopped mattering a long time ago.
+I design and I build, and the line between the two stopped mattering a long time ago.
 I think in systems, move in code, and build interfaces the same way I learned motion: frame by frame, with intent.

-I started in motion graphics in the early 2010s, animating commercials for Smirnoff and music videos for Danny Ocean.
 Motion taught me something most product teams ignore: timing is a design decision, not an afterthought.
 Every transition either builds trust or breaks it.

 Product is where everything clicked.